 For hospitals to thrive, employees must thrive too

-Twenty CHA member hospitals shared how they are managing wellness initiatives in the 2019 Wellness Survey.
-The responses to the benchmarking survey help inform human resource and benefits decision makers to meet the needs of their multi-generational workforce.
+Twenty CHA member hospitals shared how they are managing well-being initiatives in the 2019 Well-being Survey.
+The responses to the benchmarking survey help inform human resources and benefits decision-makers, to meet the needs of their multi-generational workforce.

 Top initiatives in 2019

 Program usage monitoring jumped to the top of the list for hospital initiatives.
-Hospitals are collecting data through fitness trackers and wellness initiatives and exploring way to best use the information.
+Hospitals are collecting data through fitness trackers and well-being initiatives and exploring ways to best use the information.

 - Program usage monitoring